-Here are local meditation groups and helpful resources for starting or continuing your meditation practice!
+Here are local meditation groups and helpful resources for starting or continuing your meditation practice – contact them to make sure they are meeting due to COVID.

 MORE INFO at http://maiermuseum.org/events/